Does technology, IT, security, and computer networks fascinate you? Then, a cyber security analyst career might be perfect for you.

 3. What Does A Cyber Security Analyst Do?

-Safeguard the organization from cyber-attacks
+Safeguard the organisation from cyber-attacks

 Respond fast to restore protection if security is compromised.